open/close all folders

 - This exchange, after Quentin is told that the man who was supposed to carry out his interview for Brakebills died from eating a box of Oreos:

 Quentin: Magicians can't have Oreos?

 Dean Fogg: Diabetics can't have Oreos.

-- Elliot, on Brakebills' touching devotion to student safety.
+- Eliot, on Brakebills' touching devotion to student safety.
 He's probably paraphrasing, but you never know.

-Elliot: We all signed this waiver.
+Eliot: We all signed this waiver.
 Hope you read yours.
-It says, "Spellwork is not unlikely to murder you, and if so, oh, well."
+It says, "Spell work is not unlikely to murder you, and if so, oh, well."